spatialos/UnrealGDK/docs/content/toolbar.md

-> This [pre-alpha](https://docs.improbable.io/reference/13.1/shared/release-policy#maturity-stages) release of the SpatialOS Unreal GDK is for evaluation and feedback purposes only, with limited documentation - see the guidance on [Recommended use]({{urlRoot}}/index#recommended-use)
+<%(Callout type="warn" message="This [pre-alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release of the SpatialOS Unreal GDK is for evaluation and feedback purposes only, with limited documentation - see the guidance on [Recommended use]({{urlRoot}}/index#recommended-use)")%>

 # SpatialOS Unreal GDK toolbar

-The SpatialOS Unreal GDK toolbar is an easy way to run and alter [`spatial` command-line tool](https://docs.improbable.io/reference/13.1/shared/glossary#the-spatial-command-line-tool) (SpatialOS documentation) commands from inside the Unreal Editor.
+The SpatialOS Unreal GDK toolbar is an easy way to run and alter [`spatial` command-line tool](https://docs.improbable.io/reference/latest/shared/glossary#the-spatial-command-line-tool) (SpatialOS documentation) commands from inside the Unreal Editor.

 ## Add the SpatialOS Unreal GDK toolbar to your Unreal project